Mission (LDS Church): Variations in size

 The LDS Church mission with the smallest geographic area (approximately 10 acres) is the Utah Salt Lake Temple Square Mission, in which missionaries from around the world serve on Temple Square, often to visitors from their own homelands.
 These missionaries serve at Temple Square, and occasionally serve in another mission in another part of the United States for a few months, then return to Temple Square for the final months of their 18-month mission call.
 Only female missionaries and older, retired couples are called to the Temple Square Mission.

 The mission with the largest geographical area is currently the Micronesia Guam Mission, which covers an area that is roughly the size of the continental United States.
 However, the vast majority of this mission is composed of empty ocean.
 The largest mission in terms of geographical land mass and population is currently the China Hong Kong Mission, which encompasses nearly all of the Chinese landmass and population.
 Outside of Hong Kong and Macau, there are no LDS missionaries in China.
 Prior to its split in November 2007 the India Bangalore Mission has the largest population amongst which proselytizing is allowed.
 This mission covers all of India, thus it has more than one billion inhabitants in its borders.
-It is unclear whether the New Delhi or Bangalore mission should now be considered to cover more inhabitants partly because the New Delhi mission covers Nepal, Bangladesh, and Pakistan as well as northern India, and outside of Northern India does little formal proselyting.
+It is unclear whether the New Delhi or Bangalore mission should now be considered to cover more inhabitants partly because the New Delhi mission covers Nepal, Bangladesh, and Pakistan as well as northern India, and outside of Northern India does little formal proselytizing.

 Russia contains missions with very large areas.
 In the Russia Novosibirsk Mission, it is possible to take a 42-hour train ride to get to the city of Novosibirsk from some places within the mission boundaries.

 Special language assignments within missions

 Missionaries are sometimes called to serve in a particular mission, but with a non-standard language assignment.
-To cite some examples: Kentucky Louisville, Spanish speaking; California Anaheim, Vietnamese speaking; Canada Vancouver, Mandarin speaking; Illinois Chicago, Polish speaking; California San Diego, Arabic speaking.
+To cite some examples: Kentucky Louisville, Spanish speaking; California Anaheim, Vietnamese speaking; Canada Vancouver, Mandarin speaking; Illinois Chicago, Polish speaking; California San Diego, Arabic speaking, and California Los Angeles, Turkish-speaking.